Ing-Adrian-RM/SolarIrradianceNode/README.md

 ## 📡 System overview
 - **Acquisition**: Six INA226 current sensors capture short-circuit current (Isc) for each panel IXOLAR KXOB25-14X1F-TR, while six Littelfuse USP10982 thermistors are digitized through two ADS1115 converters to obtain panel temperatures.
 - **Processing**: Isc readings are temperature-compensated, converted into irradiance, aggregated per panel, and combined into global averages for local display, storage, and radio transmission.
-- **Communication**: The node replies to LoRa gateway requests (`NODE1`) with the latest averaged packet and periodically pushes 15 s and 5 min summaries to ThingSpeak (normal or calibration mode).
+- **Communication**: The node replies to LoRa gateway requests (`Data!22`) -22 is the LoRa ID identifier for this node- with the latest averaged packet and periodically pushes 15 s and 5 min summaries to ThingSpeak (normal or calibration mode).
 - **Local interface**: The onboard OLED cycles through system status, per-panel metrics, global averages, and transmission state screens.
 - **Storage**: Every 15 seconds, a new row is appended to a weekly CSV file stored on the SD card, with timestamps, Isc, irradiance, temperature, and Spektron reference (when available).